An Iranian Perspective (now multiple perspectives)

 Picture (about Syria, not Iran) from the article: Just look at the lights: Assad’s territory was growing poorer as opposition’s economy advanced [click on the picture for the article.]
 Autocrats suppressing their own people make themselves weak.

-Here are two further perspectives I've learnt:
+Here are three further perspectives I've learnt:

 • On 25 January 2026, the Washington Post published another article about Iran, and I commented again about it on Mastodon.
 The Post had not backed or mentioned the Shah's son, but did include video of protestors chanting his name.
 This time I got a response that explained the other position.
 Apparently the prince is the only opposition leader not in jail, able to do coordinating, and he has promised to hold a referendum on whether Iran should become a constitutional monarchy (like a lot of Europe) or a Republic.
 While not being entirely trusted, the Prince is seen as almost certainly better than the theocracy, so people are willing to take the gamble.